-- 4.11.1 The degree of Master of Science, is awarded to those who have passed the final examination of the programme. - 4.11.2 The degree certificate specifies which degree has been awarded.
+- 4.11.1 The degree of Master of Arts is awarded to those who have passed the final examination of the programmes of the specialisations Global Archaeology, Heritage and Museums Studies and Applied Archaeology.
+The degree of Master of Science is awarded to those who have passed the final examination of the specialisation Archaeological Sciences. - 4.11.2 The degree certificate specifies which degree has been awarded.